Trade show blues: Exhibitions go virtual as virus spreads

 Trade fairs are a tradition in Germany, where some 160 to 180 are held every year, reaping 14.5 billion euros ($16 billion) from visitors and exhibitors and pumping a total of 28 billion euros into the local economy as well as providing 230,000 jobs, 100,000 of them full-time positions.

 Art Basel, the modern and contemporary art fair, moved up the debut of a new digital initiative after its Hong Kong fair was cancelled due the virus.
-The online viewing rooms will be live from March 20-25 after two VIP preview days.
+The online viewing rooms will be live March 20-25 after two VIP preview days.
 The digital initiative will be open for free to galleries that had been accepted to participate in the Hong Kong fair.
 The rooms allow collectors to browse through thousands of works and directly contact galleries.

 But online showings would be a poor option for the luxury watch industry, which is reeling from the cancellation of two major industry events, Baselworld and Watches & Wonders Geneva.

-Other big cancellations include the World Mobile Congress in Barcelona, Spain, the biggest industry show for wireless technology.
+In Chicago, the International Housewares Association this week canceled its annual show set for mid-March.
+It was expected to draw more than 56,000 visitors and more than 47,000 nights booked in the city’s hotels.

+Leana Salamah, a spokeswoman for the association, said the show was expected to bring $77 million in spending to the city, including on hotels, meals, entertainment and transportation.

 A slew of others have been postponed that might be less known to the public but are a big deal in particular industries.
-This month, the Duesseldorf exhibition center alone has seen the postponement of fairs for: wine and spirits, metalworking and manufacturing technology, energy storage, and wire and cables.
-In Nuremberg, IWA OutdoorClassic, a hunting and outdoor gear show, was postponed until September.
+This month, the exhibition center in Duesseldorf, Germany, has alone seen the postponement of fairs for: wine and spirits, metalworking and manufacturing technology, energy storage, and wire and cables.
+In Nuremberg, IWA OutdoorClassic, a hunting and outdoor gear show, was pushed back to September.

 Gamers Developers Conference, a major event for video game developers in San Francisco, was postponed last week after a growing number of companies dropped out, including Amazon, Sony, Facebook, Electronic Arts, Unity and Epic.
 Facebook is planning to go forward with GDC-related announcements via video, online Q&A sessions and other digital formats.
 But smaller game developers and software companies can’t make up for the loss of exposure of the March 16-20 event.